matthias-pichler/eversports-fullstack-interview/README.md

 - I assume that the `billingInterval: weekly` was previously accidentally forbidden.
 Allowing it in the new API adds new functionality and does not break existing functionality.
 - I assume that yearly memberships with a runtime of less than 3 years were previously accidentally allowed.
 The data did not show any such memberships.
 I assume the frontend already validates this so the application won't break.
 - Month increments don't simply increase the month by 1.
 I kept the same behavior as in the legacy code.
+- I assume property order in the JSON response does not matter in accordance with the JSON spec.

 ## 🗒️ Notes